bongafatitests/bongafatitests/README.md

 __Exploratory testing__
   * I am capable of coming up with different scenarios and create new Test cases to explore the product and thereby thoroughly test it.

+__Performance, Usability and Security testing__
+  * I am able to do Performance testing, Usability testing and security testing on a system through Manual and Automated tests.

 __Test documentation__
   * I can create test cases and checklists.
   * I am able to prepare comprehensive bug reports and provide detailed session reports.

+__Agile__
+  * I have successfully applied Agile/Scrum practices.

 ## Tools